 Because that was always my inclination.
 Why would you want to be way back there in the dark?
 The sunny seats were better seats.
 Sunburn?
 What was that?
 I tanned naturally.

 Dad calculated we'd be in the sun half the game, tops.
 Turned out to be eight innings.
 He calculated--we all calculated--that the Twins (36-46) would have trouble against the Tampa Bay Rays (46-38), and their ace, David Price, whose ERA was a run better than Twins starter Brian Duensing.
-Seemed that way after one inning, too.
+Seemed right after an inning.
 Duensing loaded the bases and only got out of it with a double play.
 Price took about eight pitches to retire the hapless, overmatched Twins.

 Then baseball happened.
 All the guys my father complained about before the game came through.
 Tsuyoshi Nishioka hit an opposite-field double with the bases juiced and Michael Cuddyer hit a mammoth, second-deck homerun in the third.
 (When it left his bat I did my Pauly Walnuts imitiation: “Aoh!”)
 Later, Cuddyer made a great catch in right, and Danny Valencia added a three-run homer in the eighth.
 Duensing went the distance.
 Final: 7-0, Twins.